Skip to main content

 youth-link-awards

-Join us as we celebrate Youth Link’s 32nd Annual Community Leadership Awards event in May!
-This annual, citywide event celebrates Bellevue young people who contribute through leadership, community service, advocacy, diversity and social justice support.
+Join us as we celebrate Youth Link’s 2026 Community Leadership Awards in May!
+These annual awards recognize Bellevue young people who contribute through leadership, community service, advocacy, diversity and social justice support.

-We ask your help.
 Please nominate a youth or student in Bellevue by completing the form below.
 We encourage school and program staff, community members, parents and other adults to submit a nomination.
 Youth can also nominate other youth.
-Nominations will be open until Friday, May 13.
+Nominations will be open until Friday, April 24.

 Nominator’s Information